chengchengcode/CV/index.md

 <!-- JCMT large project, 100 hours, {\bf JCMT/SCUBA2}. {\it AWESOME - A Well-Deep EAO Survey Observing Most Of The EBL} ({\bf Co-I: Cheng Cheng})-->

 - GTC2018B 4.5 hours, GTC/OSIRIS/Long slit spectroscopy.
-Calibrating the PAH emission as a SFR tracer for low-metallicity galaxies} (PI: Xu Shao)
+Calibrating the PAH emission as a SFR tracer for low-metallicity galaxies (PI: Xu Shao)

 - ALMA cycle 6, 26.7 hours, A survey for the molecular gas content in star-forming galaxies at z~1.5: exploiting the VLT/KMOS and ALMA synergy (PI: Edo Ibar)